Menu Search

 Warm-up/Sight-reading session: Please include a detailed outline including repertoire, skill level, participants target, thematic topics, and accurate timing for your session.
 Supplemental materials can be shared via a working link such as Google Drive, OneDrive, Box, or Dropbox.
 Access must be set so that anyone with a link can view the files.

 Poster Presentation: Posters selected for display will represent the best flute-related research and investigation.
 The visual format of the poster allows researchers to display their concepts succinctly and invite conversation.
 At specific times during the convention, authors will be present to discuss their work with attendees.
+You must be present at the convention to present a poster.
 More information on poster formats and production will be provided.

 AV Requirements: There will be limited audio and video resources available for your presentation.
 Be specific on your needs below and list everything you need in the application.
 You are responsible for bringing adapters to connect to the hotel/convention center equipment and all other equipment needed for the session.
 A personal laptop computer is the recommended method of playing audio files, video files, and using PowerPoint on this equipment.
 The NFA cannot provide laptops or iPads.
 Download all pertinent materials to your computer and exclusively present from there.
 Do not depend solely on the conference center's WIFI for internet access, as NFA cannot ensure its reliability or speed, even with paid access.
 On site printing is not provided by the NFA.
 NOTE: The NFA cannot provide a tech to run your audio and video needs.
 Please make sure that you are either able to run it yourself or that you bring someone that can assist you.